Track Denizens of Doom

 Slow down carefully and proceed with caution to the pits.

-to stop, and observe other signals.
+observe other signals.

 The session has finished.